-According to the NHS, those whose weight was classed as obese while they were teenagers have a higher-than-average risk of developing MS.
+According to the NHS, those whose weight was classed as obese while they were teenagers have an increased risk of developing MS (v).

-There’s a theory that infections, particularly those caused by the Epstein-Barr virus, may trigger problems with the immune system that lead to the development of MS. One of these infections is infectious mononucleosis, or glandular fever.
+There’s a theory that infections, particularly those caused by the Epstein-Barr virus, may trigger problems with the immune system that lead to the development of MS (v).
+One of these infections is infectious mononucleosis, or glandular fever.

-According to the NHS, people who smoke are about twice as likely to develop MS than non-smokers (iii).
+According to the NHS, people who smoke are about twice as likely to develop MS than non-smokers (v).

 How is MS treated?